 Short Name: SMWK

-The Saxonian Ministry for Higher Education, Research and the Arts (SMWK) is part of the executive power of the Free State of Saxony, a German state.
+The Saxon State Ministry for Science, Culture and Tourism (SMWK) is part of the executive power of the Free State of Saxony, a German state.
 Saxony has a strong tradition in medical and life sciences, microelectronics, and engineering.
 SMWK is participating in several European Research areas, e.g. in ERA PerMed thus supporting international cooperative research projects in Personalized Medicine.
 SMWK has commited to develop the field of Personalized Medicine by joining Regions4PerMed.

 Short Name: UMWD